-Texas GOP lawmakers propose redistricting map protecting congressional incumbents but avoiding a new Latino-majority seat
+Texas GOP lawmakers’ redistricting map protects congressional incumbents while avoiding a new Latino-majority seat

 “It’s not only do they get more seats,” Li said.
 “Start with the premise that they already had an advantage.
 They’re shoring it up and taking competitive seats that Democrats have a reasonable shot of winning off the table.”

-Republicans control more state governments than Democrats, giving them the upper hand in redistricting.
-Republicans also completely control the drawing of the new congressional maps in three of the six states that are gaining seats in Congress — Texas, Florida and North Carolina, where the Democratic governor has no control over the map.
+Republicans control more state governments than Democrats, giving them the upper hand in redistricting across the country.
+In 2011, they used their advantage to draw maps to solidify GOP control in key states for most of the past decade.

+Republicans also completely control the drawing of the new congressional maps in three of the six states that are gaining seats in Congress: Texas, Florida and North Carolina — where the Democratic governor has no control over the map.
 In all three, population growth was driven overwhelmingly by expanding numbers of non-White residents in urban areas.

-Of the 4 million new residents that Texas gained over the past decade, nearly 2 million were Latino, while only 5 percent were White.
+Of the 4 million new residents that Texas gained over the past decade, nearly 2 million were Latino, 559,000 were Black, 624,000 were Asian or Pacific Islander, and only 188,000 were White.

+Meanwhile, in Oregon, the only state gaining seats in Congress where Democrats control redistricting, the partisan finger-pointing was flipped.
+Republicans, who for days threatened to walk out to deny the state Assembly a vote on the maps, accused Democrats of gerrymandering.

+Oregon Democrats passed a new congressional map on Monday that creates five Democratic seats and one Republican seat, compared to the existing four Democratic seats to one Republican.
+Republicans balked, saying the Democrats eliminated competitive districts to create safer Democratic seats.